 - Sweet treat at night: I sometimes get a big sweet tooth in the evenings.
 Snickerdoodle protein balls to the rescue!

 If you love this recipe, don't forget to follow me on Instagram and tag me with @what_mollymade so I can see it and feature you!

 Snickerdoodle Protein Balls

 - 1 ½ cup gluten free oat flour

 - ½ cup honey

 - ¾ cup nut butter I used almond butter

 - ¼ cup coconut oil room temperature

 - 1 teaspoon ground cinnamon

-- Once chilled, form into 1.5 inch balls and place on a baking sheet.
+- Use a tablespoon or medium cookie scoop to form them into 1.5 inch balls then place on a baking sheet.